Elvis Costello: 1980s

-The soul-infused Get Happy!! was the first of Costello's many experiments with genres beyond those with which he is ordinarily associated.
-It also marked a distinct change in mood from the angry, frustrated tone of his first three albums to a more upbeat, happy manner.
-The single, "I Can't Stand Up for Falling Down" was an old Sam and Dave song (though Costello increased the tempo considerably).
-Lyrically, the songs are full of Costello's signature word play, to the point that he later felt he had become something of a self-parody and toned it down on later releases; he has mockingly described himself in interviews as "rock and roll's Scrabble champion".
+Costello's 1980 Get Happy!! album featured a sound based on vintage American soul music.
+Some songs marked a distinct change in mood from the angry, frustrated tone of his first three albums to a more upbeat, happy manner.
+The single, "I Can't Stand Up for Falling Down", was a rendition of a Sam and Dave song.
+Lyrically, the songs are full of Costello's signature wordplay.
 His only 1980 appearance in North America was at the Heatwave festival in August near Toronto.

-In January 1981, Costello released Trust amidst growing tensions within the Attractions, particularly between Bruce and Pete Thomas.
-In the U.S., the single "Watch Your Step" was released and played live on Tom Snyder's Tomorrow show, and received airplay on FM rock radio.
-In the UK, the single "Clubland" scraped the lower reaches of the charts; follow-up single "From a Whisper to a Scream" (a duet with Glenn Tilbrook of Squeeze) became the first Costello single in over four years to completely miss the charts.
-Costello also co-produced Squeeze's popular 1981 album East Side Story (with Roger Bechirian) and performed backing vocals on the group's hit "Tempted".
+In January 1981, Costello released Trust amidst growing tensions within the Attractions.
+The single "Watch Your Step" was released in the US only and played live on Tom Snyder's Tomorrow show, and received airplay on FM rock radio.
+In the UK, the single "Clubland" scraped the lower reaches of the UK singles chart; follow-up single "From a Whisper to a Scream" (a duet with Glenn Tilbrook of Squeeze) became the first Costello single in over four years to completely miss the chart.
+Costello also co-produced Squeeze's 1981 album East Side Story (with Roger Béchirian) and performed backing vocals on the group's hit "Tempted".

-October saw the release of Almost Blue, an album of country music cover songs written by the likes of Hank Williams ("Why Don't You Love Me (Like You Used to Do?)"), Merle Haggard ("Tonight the Bottle Let Me Down") and Gram Parsons ("How Much I Lied").
-The album, which received mixed reviews, was a tribute to the country music that Costello had grown up listening to, especially George Jones.
+October saw the release of Almost Blue, a cover album of country music including songs written by Hank Williams ("Why Don't You Love Me (Like You Used to Do?)"), Merle Haggard ("Tonight the Bottle Let Me Down"), Gram Parsons ("How Much I Lied") and George Jones ("Brown to Blue").
+The album received mixed reviews.
 The first pressings of the record in the UK bore a sticker with the message: "WARNING: This album contains country & western music and may cause a radical reaction in narrow minded listeners".
-Almost Blue did spawn a surprise UK hit single in a version of George Jones' "Good Year for the Roses" (written by Jerry Chesnut), which reached No. 6.
+Almost Blue did spawn a surprise UK hit single with a version of Jerry Chesnut's "Good Year for the Roses", which reached number six.
+Costello had long been an avid country music fan and has cited George Jones as his favourite country singer.
+He had appeared on Jones' duet album My Very Special Guests, contributing "Stranger in the House", which they later performed together on a 1981 HBO special dedicated to Jones.

-Imperial Bedroom (1982) had a much darker sound, due in part to the lavish production of Geoff Emerick, famed for engineering several Beatles records.
+Imperial Bedroom (1982) featured lavish production by Geoff Emerick, engineer of several Beatles records.
 It remains one of his most critically acclaimed records, but again it failed to produce any hit singles—"You Little Fool" and the critically acclaimed "Man Out of Time" both failed to reach the Top 40 in the UK.
+Costello collaborated with Chris Difford, also of Squeeze, to write the song "Boy With a Problem".
 Costello has said he disliked the marketing pitch for the album.
-Imperial Bedroom also features Costello's song "Almost Blue", inspired by the music of jazz singer and trumpeter Chet Baker, who would later perform and record a version of the song (on Chet Baker in Tokyo).
+Imperial Bedroom also featured Costello's song "Almost Blue", inspired by the music of jazz singer and trumpeter Chet Baker.
+Baker later recorded his own version of the song.
+Imperial Bedroom placed first on the Village Voices annual Pazz & Jop poll.